With more than 270 stores across 19 different countries, American Apparel gradually became one of the largest clothing manufacturers in America.

 After failing to make a profit for six years, the company filed for bankruptcy in America in 2015.

 American Apparel had gotten into more than $60 million dollars worth of debt, partly from running stores that were making constant losses rather than profits.

 In August 2015, it was reported that the business would not survive for another twelve months.

 After the banks agreed on a new plan with American Apparel and their creditors, the business was able to continue manufacturing and selling products.

-The new advertising campaigns, new attire and the new CEO is expected to help the company get back on its feet and succeed in a competitive market for years to come.
+The new advertising campaigns, new attire, and the new CEO are expected to help the company get back on its feet and succeed in a competitive market for years to come.